andrew-collison94/algorithm-comparison/README.md

-# Maze Solver Algorithms
+# Puzzle Solving Algorithms

-This project consists of three main algorithms to solve mazes:
+This puzzle-solving project compares the usefulness of three seperate algorithms as they navigate their way across a grid.
+Each cell in the grid is randomly populated with a numeric value that represents a time-cost.
+The algorithm that can reach the end point with the lowest accumulated score is considered the most effictive puzzle solver:
 - Myopic Algorithm
 - Anthill Algorithm
 - Dijkstra's Algorithm